pingcap/docs/tidb-lightning/tidb-lightning-overview.md

 2. `tidb-lightning` creates the skeleton of all tables from the data source.

-3. Each table is split into multiple continuous *batches*, so that data from a huge table (200 GB+) can be delivered incrementally and concurrently.
+3. Each table is split into multiple continuous *batches*, so that data from a huge table (200 GB+) can be imported incrementally and concurrently.

-4. For each batch, `tidb-lightning` creates *engine files* to store KV pairs. `tidb-lightning` then reads the data source in parallel, transforms each row into KV pairs according to the TiDB rules, and writes these KV pairs into the local temporary storage files.
+4. For each batch, `tidb-lightning` creates an *engine file* to store KV pairs. `tidb-lightning` then reads the data source in parallel, transforms each row into KV pairs according to the TiDB rules, and writes these KV pairs into the local files for temporary storage.

 5. Once a complete engine file is written, `tidb-lightning` divides and schedules these data and imports them into the target TiKV cluster.